 The best part is the cranberry wine sauce comes together with 4 simple ingredients!

 These Smoked Meatballs in Cranberry Pinot Noir sauce were originally inspired by a recipe we had a thousand years ago at a winery.
+It’s one of our most popular holiday recipes on the grill or smoker.

 Several years ago I was out wine tasting during Thanksgiving weekend, and the owners of a particular winery were putting cranberries — which are overabundant during the holidays — to good use.
 They were serving up store-bought meatballs cooked in a cranberry and Pinot Noir sauce.
 A light bulb went on, and we started making our own version, based on what we remembered that original one tasting like.